HOW DO I?

 Where can I request a standard Appeal?Mental Health Plan Sid Smith, Deputy Director 950 Blanco Circle, Suite B Salinas, CA 93901

 It is a faster way to decide an Appeal.
 This type of Appeal process is similar to the Standard Appeal, but an Expedited Appeal must meet certain requirements below:

 - You may request an Expedited Appeal verbally and you do not have to put your request in writing.

-- If the mental health plan agrees that your Appeal meets the requirements for an Expedited Appeal, then the mental health plan will resolve your expedited Appeal within three (3) working days from the date your Expedited Appeal as received.
+- If the mental health plan agrees that your Appeal meets the requirements for an Expedited Appeal, then the mental health plan will resolve your expedited Appeal within 72-hours from the date your Expedited Appeal as received.